-Eligible children for the WARD group should ideally be identified at the time of presentation, however, children in the WARD group will be randomised after an initial period of up to 48 hours of antibiotic treatment as inpatients on the WARD or in a PAU.
+Eligible children for the WARD group should ideally be identified at the time of presentation, however, children in the WARD group will be randomised following in-hospital treatment with beta-lactam antibiotics.
+Children in this group will receive ≤48 hours' total treatment with any beta-lactam antibiotic prior to entering the trial.
+Treatment may start in the community before in-hospital treatment, provided treatment is uninterrupted.

-3.2.1 NASOPHARYNGEAL SWAB AND SALIVA SAMPLE
+3.2.1 NASOPHARYNGEAL SWAB

-The nasopharyngeal swab and the saliva sample (for those sites able to use saliva sample kits) will be obtained at randomisation.
-If at all possible, potentially eligible children presenting to the emergency department or assessment unit may have an additional nasopharyngeal swab and saliva sample taken prior to treatment with antibiotics.
+The nasopharyngeal swab will be obtained at randomisation.
+If at all possible, potentially eligible children presenting to the emergency department or assessment unit may have an additional nasopharyngeal swab taken prior to treatment with antibiotics.
 This will be prior to written informed consent having been obtained.
-In this case deferred written consent for the nasopharyngeal swab and saliva sample will be obtained when the parent/guardian consents to the main trial.
+In this case deferred written consent for the nasopharyngeal swab will be obtained when the parent/guardian consents to the main trial.
 If informed consent is refused, any study samples will be discarded and destroyed.
 Similarly, any samples from children who are subsequently found to be ineligible will be destroyed.